TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ### Security

-_**Lambda Authoriser - API Gateway Authorization:**_
+_**Lambda Authorizer - API Gateway Authorization:**_
-We implemented IAM authorization for the $connect method in the API using Lambda Authorizer within API Gateway for secure and controlled access.
+IAM authorization is implemented for the $connect method using Lambda Authorizer in API Gateway, ensuring secure and controlled access.

 _**Fine-grained Access Control:**_ Have granted the least privilege access to resources.
 Lambda functions and DynamoDB tables are secured with fine-grained permissions, ensuring data integrity and confidentiality.